Understanding API objects

 To see how the fundamental API objects interrelate, refer to the Summary of Resources.

-Accessing the sandbox API
+Accessing the shared sandbox environment

-Accessing the production API
+Accessing production environments

 Each Marqeta customer who enters into an agreement to receive Marqeta's services will access the API and operate within an individually tailored production environment called a program.